rsdoiel/antenna/planet.md

 ---

-## Around 2,700 still without power after Storm Floris
+## Power restored to most customers after Storm Floris

 date: 2025-08-04, from: RTÉ News

-Around 2,700 homes, farms and businesses across the country are still without power after Storm Floris.
+Power has been restored to the majority of the 10,000 homes and businesses that were impacted by Storm Floris yesterday.

 <br>